ksamavedam/OnBotJava/README.md

 - Download and install: https://desktop.github.com/
   - Create GitHub account and let me know your id; I need to add your id to it as a collaborator
 - Download and install: https://code.visualstudio.com/download
-  - WINDOWS:
-    - Create a folder FTC in your Documents
-    - Download the ftc_http_win.exe into this folder
-  - MAC:
-    - TBD

-- Download corresponding binaries to your computer: https://github.com/TheLostLambda/ftc_http/releases/tag/v1.3.0 -- We will use the tools to upload and download from RC : https://github.com/TheLostLambda/ftc_http
+- We will use the tools from : https://github.com/TheLostLambda/ftc_http ; These are already in the GitHub.
+No need to download.
+This for referance only.

 ## Setup Instructions
 - You will all be working on a branch, not *main*